World Press Freedom Index 2026: India Ranks 142nd

 Practice Questions

 Q1.
-Which organization releases the World Press Freedom Index?
+Which organization publishes the annual World Press Freedom Index?

 - Amnesty International